-Show at I, I, O, B, U and X, as required, the TFNs of those joining entities that had foreign source losses from their loss bundles utilised applying the available fraction method.
+Show at I, C, R, U and X, as required, the TFNs of those joining entities that had foreign source losses from their loss bundles utilised applying the available fraction method.
 A bundle of losses consists of all the losses of a joining entity that are transferred to the head company at the same time.

 If foreign source losses have been utilised in respect of six or fewer loss bundles, complete the number of labels required.
 If foreign source losses have been utilised in respect of more than six loss bundles, show the joining entity TFNs for those loss bundles that had the six largest amounts of foreign source losses utilised.

-Show at J, M, P, S, V and Y, as required, the corresponding available fractions calculated for the loss bundles for joining entities whose TFNs are recorded at I, J, O, R, U and X, respectively.
+Show at J, M, P, S, V and Y, as required, the corresponding available fractions calculated for the loss bundles for joining entities whose TFNs are recorded at I. L. O. R. U and X. respectively.
 Each available fraction is to be completed to three decimal places (for example, 0.475, 0.520, 0.700).
+However, where rounding to three decimal places would result in an available fraction of nil, consolidated groups are permitted to round the available fraction to the first non-zero digit.
+See subsection 707-320(4) of the ITAA 1997.
+Where the available fraction is less than 0.0005, the amount of 0.000 should be recorded at the relevant label: where the available fraction is greater than 0.0005 but less than 0.001, the amount recorded on the schedule should be rounded up to 0.001.